·

 Safety as a Digital Nomad in Sri Lanka

-I have been to Sri Lanka 3 times and I can honestly say it’s one of the countries I have felt the most safe in all of my travels, especially as a solo female traveller
+I have been to Sri Lanka 3 times, and I can honestly say it’s one of the countries I have felt the safest in all of my travels, especially as a solo female traveller

 What I will say is that you need to be mindful of the current economic situation.
-Back in 2022 Sri Lanka suffered a serious economic shutdown down and locals were faced with constant power outages and fuel shortages and the country declared a state of emergency.
+Back in 2022, Sri Lanka suffered a serious economic shutdown, and locals were faced with constant power outages and fuel shortages, and the country declared a state of emergency.

-This downturn has resulted in some serious inflation for the locals and the power outages are still affecting the country today.
+This downturn has resulted in some severe inflation for the locals, and the power outages are still affecting the country today.
 This has also caused petty crime rates to rise ever so slightly.

 Making Friends as a Digital Nomad in Sri Lanka